-Meet Emma and Clara, our Southern sea otters that are sure to steal your heart!
+Meet our Southern sea otter that is sure to steal your heart!

-Audubon Aquarium of the Americas is home to two, rescued Southern sea otters: Emma and Clara.
-Emma moved to New Orleans in 1999; after being separated from her mother at a very young age; Clara is the newest member of the sea otter family, she moved to New Orleans in November 2015.
+Audubon Aquarium of the Americas is home to a rescued Southern sea otter, Clara.
+She is the newest member of the sea otter family moving to New Orleans in November 2015.

 Sea otters have a very high metabolism ranking them among nature's most voracious consumers.
 They eat an amazing 20 to 30 percent of their body weight each day and their pricey seaside menu includes shrimp, crabs, squid, clams, mussels and other invertebrates.
 Because their diet includes so many shelled animals sea otters have become the only animals besides primates and a few birds that use tools (they use rocks or shells like hammers to break open their prey).

-For our sea otters, that kind of diet can translate in to about 9 pounds of seafood per day!
+That kind of diet can translate in to about 9 pounds of seafood per day at the Aquarium!
 But it is all to help them maintain body heat.
 Otters stay warm in the cold water by producing their own body heat; they retain the warmth through incredibly thick fur—the densest fur of any mammal; their skin stays dry because otter fur repels water with natural oils; and the air trapped between their hairs acts as insulation.
 That is why you see the sea otters constantly grooming—they are fluffing their fur and forming air bubbles near the skin to create their own version of a wet suit!